candycode/loco/README.md

 Two thread objects currently available:

-* Thread: executes the code once and exits
+* _Thread_: executes the code once and exits
-* Thread loop:
+* _Thread loop_:
   * thread is created and put in a wait state
-  * at each request for execution the code is executed and the thread goes then back into a wait state
+  * at each request for execution the code is executed and the thread goes then back into the wait state

 Input data are passed to threads through their parent context.

 Results can be retrieved from the parent context/thread by:

 * explicitly joining/sychronizing then reading whatever data shared with the thread
-* reading from the thread.data variable which implements future-like behavior and waits until data become available
+* reading from the _thread.data_ variable which implements future-like behavior and waits until data become available

 A working example [example](/candycode/loco/blob/master/apps/locoplay-scripts/test23-thread-loop.js)